State Emergency Service (SES)

 - Logan Village: 1464 Waterford – Tamborine Road, Logan Village

 - Logan West: 3812–3818 Mount Lindesay Highway, Park Ridge

 - Beenleigh: 36 Martens Road, Beenleigh

 - Jimboomba: 35 Matt Court, Jimboomba

-A limited supply of free sandbags (and sand) may be available for collection from designated SES and Council depots during a storm or flood event.
-Residents should contact SES on 132 500 to confirm which depots are active, and sandbag availability, as designated depots may be un-manned.
+A limited supply of free sandbags and sand may be available for collection from designated SES and Council depots during a storm or flood.
+Contact SES on 132 500 to confirm which depots are active and whether sandbags are available.

-Please note residents may be required to fill their own sandbags.
-Should any resident be unable to do so, contact the SES on 132 500 to make alternative arrangements.
+You may be required to fill your own sandbags at the SES depot.
+If you are unable to do so, call the SES on 132 500 to make alternative arrangements.

 For information on using sandbags, visit the Queensland Government's Disaster management website.